Survey of Automated Vulnerability Detection and Exploit Generation Techniques in Cyber Reasoning Systems: Commonly Exploited Vulnerabilities

 \section{Commonly Exploited Vulnerabilities}

-Programming languages such as C/C++ allow developers lower level control of memory allocations, which gives them finer grain control over application performance and efficiency.
-This level of control allows can lead to security critical vulnerabilities that can be exploited by attackers.
+Programming languages such as C/C++ gives developers low level control of memory allocation, which allows for finer grain control over application performance and efficiency.
+This level of control can lead to security critical vulnerabilities that can be exploited by attackers.
 Although there are efforts to make software more secure and robust with the implementation of techniques such as buffer overflow detection and randomization of address space, vulnerabilities such as buffer overflows are still in the top three vulnerabilities reported in 2015 and 2016 \cite{Stephens2016}\cite{CVEType}.
 Tables II and III shows the number of reported vulnerabilities for the top three types of vulnerabilities of 2015 and 2016.

 Some of the most commonly found exploitable vulnerabilities are buffer overflows, format string attacks and general memory corruption vulnerabilities.
-These are defects that often put an application in an unsafe state, where an attacker can gain access to sensitive data or hijack the control flow of an application, in order execute code of their choice.
+These are defects that often put an application in an unsafe state, where an attacker can gain access to sensitive data or hijack the control flow of an application, in order to execute code of their choice.
 It is for these reasons why most automated vulnerability detection systems seek to detect these types of vulnerabilities.